Greater Mauritania

-Greater Mauritania (موريتانيا الكبرى) is a term for the Mauritanian irredentist claim that generally includes the Western Sahara and other Sahrawi-populated areas of the western Sahara desert.
-The term was initially used by Mauritania's first president, Mokhtar Ould Daddah, as he began claiming the territory then known as Spanish Sahara even before Mauritanian independence in 1960.
+Greater Mauritania (موريتانيا الكبرى) is a term for the Mauritanian irredentist claim that generally includes the Western Sahara and other Sahrawi-populated areas of the western Sahara Desert.
+The term was initially used by Mauritania's first President, Mokhtar Ould Daddah, as he began claiming the territory then known as Spanish Sahara even before Mauritanian independence in 1960.

-Its main competing ideologies have been Berberism, Sahrawi nationalism, Moroccan irredentism, Mali federationism, Tuareg nationalism and Pan-Arabism.
+Its main competing ideologies have been Berberism, Sahrawi nationalism, Moroccan irredentism, Mali federationism and Tuareg nationalism.

 History and background

-The idea evolved in the 1950's, in tandem and response to the above-mentioned ideas of Greater Morocco.
+The idea evolved in the 1950s in tandem and response to the above-mentioned ideas of Greater Morocco.
 Its main proponents were among the beidane (light-skinned) community.
-In 1957, future first president of Mauritania, Mokhtar Ould Daddah, stated that:
+In 1957, the future first President of Mauritania, Mokhtar Ould Daddah, stated that: